pvial00/Cube26/README.md

 No attack of any kind has been proposed against Cube.
 Cube passes NIST and DieHarder statistical tests.

+Binaries are available for the various tools built around Cube.
+Run the binary and check the usage.

 # Usage:
 Cube cube;